KasinSparks/group12-crud/README.md

 # Contributing
-*A prefered method to make contributions is fork, feature-branch, and PR.
+*A preferred method to make contributions is fork, feature-branch, and PR.
 This method is the most common across open-source projects on GitHub.*

 *The contributing procedure below is from the [Jellyfin project](https://github.com/jellyfin), but slightly modified to the needs of this repo. https://jellyfin.org/docs/general/contributing/development#how-should-you-make-changes*